 Processing fees, net of processor costs associated with advance disbursements, for the six months ended June 30, 2022 were approximately \$44.8 million, an increase from approximately \$36.4 million for the six months ended June 30, 2021.
 The increase of approximately \$8.4 million, or 23%, was primarily attributable to increases in total advance volume from approximately \$600.1 million to approximately \$1,097.0 million along with a higher average advance amount period over period.
 Processing fees tend to increase as advance volume increases, but may not always trend ratably as processing fees vary depending on the total amount of the advance.
-The percentage of Members that chose to pay a processing fee to expedite an advance remained consistent for the six months ended June 30, 2022 as compared to the six months ended June 30, 2022.
+The percentage of Members that chose to pay a processing fee to expedite an advance remained consistent for the six months ended June 30, 2022 and 2021, respectively.
+The average processing fees Members paid to expedite these advances increased slightly for the six months ended June 30, 2022 as compared to the six months ended June 30, 2021.